-NBA Rumors: Khris Middleton Could Be ‘Perfect Robin’ To Lakers’ Batman LeBron James, Per ‘L.A.
+NBA Rumors: Khris Middleton Could Be ‘Perfect Robin’ To Lakers’ ‘Batman’ LeBron James, Per ‘L.A.
 Sports Hub’

 — NBA on ESPN (@ESPNNBA) May 3, 2019

-Khris Middleton will undeniably be an intriguing addition to the Lakers, giving them an All-Star caliber player who knows how to efficiently play alongside other NBA superstars.
+Khris Middleton will undeniably be an intriguing addition to the Lakers, giving them an All-Star-caliber player who knows how to efficiently play alongside other NBA superstars.
 Aside from being a reliable option on the offensive end of the floor, Middleton could also be tasked to guard the opposing team’s best player.
-This season, the 27-year-old small forward is averaging 18.3 points, 6.0 rebounds, 4.3 assists, and 1.0 steal on 44.1 percent shooting from the field and 37.8 percent shooting from beyond the arc.
+This season, the 27-year-old small forward is averaging 18.3 points, 6.0 rebounds, 4.3 assists, and one steal on 44.1 percent shooting from the field and 37.8 percent shooting from beyond the arc.

-Khris Middleton has been linked to the Lakers in the past months but as of now, it remains a huge question mark if he has any interest in playing for the Purple and Gold.
+Middleton has been linked to the Lakers in the past months, but as of now, it remains a huge question mark if he has any interest in playing for the purple and gold.
 Expect more rumors to circulate when the 2018-19 NBA season is officially over.